At Berkeley, we see YOU.

 Berkeley’s strength lies in our diverse student population.
 Our undergraduates hail from all 50 states, 74 countries, and speak over 20 languages.
 No matter where you come from, you belong here.
 Berkeley is dedicated to providing inclusive centers and spaces, dedicated staff, and countless student organizations that are here to help you build community and make our campus your new home.

 Among the many programs and opportunities we offer:

-- The multicultural coalition, bridges, is dedicated to uplifting and strengthening cultural groups in all aspects of campus life: academic, social, and communal.
+- bridges Multicultural Resources Center, a coalition of student communities dedicated to outreach and recruitment of underrepresented students to Berkeley and uplifting and strengthening communities of color in all aspects of campus life: academic, social, and communal.

 - Multicultural Student Development promotes academic progress and success by engaging students through multicultural practices that acknowledge and celebrate their individual and collective experiences.